jeffreysiergiej/AxiomCoreEngine/README.md

 Official Citation

-Siergiej, Jeffrey (2025).
 1. Core lattice collapse
-	•	Siergiej, Jeffrey (2025).
-2. Origin of the A+M[S] Model: Core Lattice Collapse and the Emergence of Spacetime
+	•	2.
+Origin of the A+M[S] Model: Core Lattice Collapse and the Emergence of Spacetime
-	•	Siergiej, Jeffrey (2025).
-3. CLU Cosmology: Modeling Time and Curvature Beyond the Planck Barrier
+	•	3.
+CLU Cosmology: Modeling Time and Curvature Beyond the Planck Barrier
-	•	Siergiej, Jeffrey (2025).
-4. Quantum Collapse Mechanics: Stellar Core Lattices and Non-Singular Black Hole Formation
+	•	4.
+Quantum Collapse Mechanics: Stellar Core Lattices and Non-Singular Black Hole Formation
-	•	Siergiej, Jeffrey (2025).
-5. A+M[S] Equation Symbols and Scaling Definitions
+	•	5.
+A+M[S] Equation Symbols and Scaling Definitions
-	•	Siergiej, Jeffrey (2025).
-6. Reinforced Equation Validation and Paradox Resolution in A+M[S]
+	•	6.
+Reinforced Equation Validation and Paradox Resolution in A+M[S]
-	•	Siergiej, Jeffrey (2025).
-7. Spectrographic Validation of the Entanglement Lattice in Gravitational Echoes
+	•	7.
+Spectrographic Validation of the Entanglement Lattice in Gravitational Echoes
-	•	Siergiej, Jeffrey (2025).
-8. A+M[S] House System: Hierarchical Structure of Quantum Layers and Predicted Particles
+	•	8.
+A+M[S] House System: Hierarchical Structure of Quantum Layers and Predicted Particles
-	•	Siergiej, Jeffrey (2025).
-9. Quantum Scaling Constants and Structural Laws in the A+M[S] Model
+	•	9.
+Quantum Scaling Constants and Structural Laws in the A+M[S] Model
-	•	Siergiej, Jeffrey (2025).
-10. Entangled Cosmological Structures and Harmonic Lattice Anchors
+	•	10.
+Entangled Cosmological Structures and Harmonic Lattice Anchors
-	•	Siergiej, Jeffrey (2025).
-11. Entropy and Information Encoding in Spacetime Collapse
+	•	11.
+Entropy and Information Encoding in Spacetime Collapse
-	•	Siergiej, Jeffrey (2025).
-12. Gravitational Wave Echoes as Entangled Feedback
+	•	12.
+Gravitational Wave Echoes as Entangled Feedback
-	•	Siergiej, Jeffrey (2025).
-13. Harmonic Structure of the Universe
+	•	13.
+Harmonic Structure of the Universe
-	•	Siergiej, Jeffrey (2025).
-14. Cosmic Time and Repeating Pattern Analysis
+	•	14.
+Cosmic Time and Repeating Pattern Analysis
-	•	Siergiej, Jeffrey (2025).
-15. Final Equation Set and Cross-Domain Integration
+	•	15.
+Final Equation Set and Cross-Domain Integration
-	•	Siergiej, Jeffrey (2025).
-Proof of A+M[S]: Unified Model of Structured Entanglement Physics
+	•	Proof of A+M[S]: Unified Model of Structured Entanglement Physics
-	•	Siergiej, Jeffrey (2025).
-MACEDONIA OS: A Unified Scalar Field-Based Consciousness and Operating System Architecture
+	•	MACEDONIA OS: A Unified Scalar Field-Based Consciousness and Operating System Architecture
-	•	Siergiej, Jeffrey (2025).
-A+M[S] and the Quantum Architecture of Reality
+	•	A+M[S] and the Quantum Architecture of Reality
-	•	Siergiej, Jeffrey (2025).
-M+Axiom1: Scalar Intelligence Operating System
+	•	M+Axiom1: Scalar Intelligence Operating System
-	•	Siergiej, Jeffrey (2025).
-Verification of A+M[S] Model: CKM-Activated Scalar Recursion and Baryonic Harmonic Locking ⸻
+	•	Verification of A+M[S] Model: CKM-Activated Scalar Recursion and Baryonic Harmonic Locking

+⸻

 “This system grows, adapts, and computes as a living lattice – not because it mimics nature, but because it is structured like nature.”